Because you asked. Adaptive IP.

 Many network operators – our customers – have recognized the need for a new and different approach to evolving and managing their IP networks.
 As they struggle to maintain pace with surging growth, coupled with the associated complexity of delivering IP network connectivity from access to core, and everything in between, they told us they’re looking for a leaner IP solution as a logical way to streamline and optimize their ever-expanding network assets.

 They still want the open and standards-based IP connectivity, albeit in a different and simpler way that’s not only leaner, but also automated and open – enabling agile, best-in-breed IP networks for a differentiated competitive advantage.

 While 5G, IP business services, Fiber Deep, and other bandwidth-hungry applications are driving the need for more IP at the network edge, the need for more capacity delivered with the lowest power and smallest footprint has also become key.
 This is particularly true for power/space-constrained DCI applications, as well as outside plant environments for cable access or 4G/5G applications.
 It is not surprising, then, that we are starting to see demand in the access network and for some applications in the metro for the integration of coherent optics within routing and switching platforms.
-As part of our Adaptive IP solution, our routing and switching platforms can leverage Ciena’s WaveLogic 5 Nano pluggable optics to deliver the industry-leading coherent technology in a footprint and power-optimized form factor.
+As part of our Adaptive IP approach, our routing and switching platforms can leverage Ciena’s WaveLogic 5 Nano pluggable optics to deliver the industry-leading coherent technology in a footprint and power-optimized form factor.

 Intelligent analytics-driven automation